Bruhadev45/Task-Manager/README.md

 ## 📋 Project Overview

 A clean, production-quality Task Manager application with a modern three-column layout.
-Built with Next.js, FastAPI, and Supabase, demonstrating full-stack development with proper separation of concerns, human-readable code, and comprehensive error handling.
+Built with Next.js, FastAPI, and Supabase, demonstrating full-stack development with proper separation of concerns.

 **Key Features:**
 - Three-column UI: Sidebar navigation, task list, and details panel